 Microsoft’s Project xCloud is still in beta.
 But it will allow players to stream their Xbox games on a number of devices including iOS and Android devices.
 The $10/month Xbox Game Pass subscription gives you instant access to more than 200 titles.

 There is also a $15/month Xbox Game Pass Ultimate, which also gives you access to Xbox Live Gold.
 If you are willing to pay $15 per month, you’ll be able to access the Xbox Game Pass, Xbox Live Gold, as well as the upcoming Project xCloud.
 Subscribers will get access to exclusive titles from day one.
 There will be no delay.

-This post was updated on 24 July 2020 with the latest information.
+This post was updated on 07 October 2020 with the latest news and information.